Hall Rates as at 01/08/2022

 To download a copy of the Conditions of Hire click here: Conditions of Hire

-1.1 Application for Hire of the Hall for a party where Alcohol will be consumed must be made by individuals ovethe age of 25.
-Applications for hire of the hall must be made using the appropriate form with all the necessary information supplied.
-The period of hire should include any times when access is required to set up and take down equipment or arrange furniture etc. The hirer will be responsible for setting up and taking down equipment.
-Use of the hall is subject to confirmation of the hire from the Hall Committee and adherence to all these conditions plus any additional terms that the Hall Committee may impose to take account of the special nature of certain hires.
+1.1 Application for Hire of the Hall for a party where alcohol will be consumed must be made by individuals over the age of 25.
+Applications for hire of the Hall must be made using the appropriate form with all the necessary information supplied.
+The period of hire should include any times when access is required to set up and take down equipment or arrange furniture etc. The Hirer will be responsible for setting up and taking down equipment.
+Use of the Hall is subject to confirmation of the hire from the Hall Board and adherence to all these conditions plus any additional terms that the Hall Board may impose to take account of the special nature of certain hires.

-1.2 The Hall Association reserves the right for a member of the Committee to attend during a hire to check confirmation of the booking and compliance with the conditions of let.
-Hirers must ensure that the named individual on the application form or a nominee notified in advance to the Hall Committee is present throughout the hire period.
+1.2 The Hall Association reserves the right for a member of the Board to attend during a hire to check confirmation of the booking and compliance with the conditions of let.
+Hirers must ensure that the named individual on the application form or a nominee notified in advance to the Hall Board is present throughout the hire period.

-1.5 The Hall Committee will endeavour to ensure that the hall is ready for use but will not accept any responsibility for any breakdown, leakage or damage that cannot be repaired before or during a hire.
-In such an event, and if the Hirer is not responsible in any way for the disruption, any money paid by the Hirer may be refunded.
+1.5 The Hall Board will endeavour to ensure that the Hall is ready for use but will not accept any responsibility for any breakdown, leakage or damage that cannot be repaired before or during a hire.
+In such an event, and if the Hirer is not responsible in any way for the disruption, any money paid by the Hirer will be refunded.

-1.6 The Hall Committee reserves the right to refuse any application for use and to cancel a booking at any time but will only do so when it is considered necessary.
-In the event of cancellation, the Hall committee will give reasonable consideration to refunding any monies previously paid by the Hirer.
+1.6 The Hall Board reserves the right to refuse any application for use and to cancel a booking at any time but will only do so when it is considered necessary.
+In the event of cancellation, the Hall Board will refund any monies previously paid by the Hirer

-1.7 In the event of inclement weather of any kind, the Hall Committee is not responsible for any damage to persons or property whatsoever and however caused should the hirer decide to continue with the planned use of the hall.
+1.7 In the event of inclement weather of any kind, the Hall Board is not responsible for any damage to persons or property whatsoever, and however caused, should the hirer decide to continue with the planned use of the Hall.

 2. Statutory Requirements

-2.1 Anyone hiring the hall is responsible for checking any statutory duties pertaining to the event or activity they are organizing and must comply with any such statutory duties, for example in relation to licensing and child protection.
-Hirers are advised to contact the Law and Administration Service of Aberdeenshire Council if they require guidance.
+2.1 Anyone hiring the Hall is responsible for checking any statutory duties pertaining to the event or activity they are organising and must comply with any such statutory duties, for example in relation to licensing, food hygiene and child protection.
 Hirers should be aware that there is no smoking on these premises at any time, the wall mounted cigarette bin should be used at all times when smoking outside.
-Hirers should also be aware that the hall must be vacated by “1.00 am”
+Hirers should also be aware that the Hall must be vacated by “1.00 am”.

-4.1 Hirers are responsible for picking up and returning keys to a member of the Hall Committee as directed.
+4.1 Hirers are responsible for receiving and returning keys as directed.
 Hirers must ensure that all doors and windows are secure before leaving the premises and that where possible the alarm is set before returning keys.
 The cost of making good any damage or loss that occurs as a result of hirers failing to secure the premises will normally be re-charged.

 5. Supervision and Conduct of Users

-6.1 Approval from the Hall Committee must be sought for the use of any additional equipment during periods of hire.
-Any electrical equipment must have been tested and certification of compliance with safety standards must be produced.
+6.1 There is no charge for Hall equipment used as part of a Hall hire.
+Approval from the Hall Board must be sought for the use of any additional equipment brought in by the Hirer for the periods of hire.
 Please note bouncy castles and inflatable equipment are not allowed.

-8.1 The Hall Committee will ensure that the hall is in a clean and tidy condition prior to a period of hire.
-Hirers should ensure that the hall is left in a clean and tidy condition after their use including the removal of any rubbish that cannot be contained in the receptacles outside the hall.
-Any additional cleaning which the Hall Committee has to arrange as a result of the premises not being left clean and tidy will result in a charge of £10 per hour for the cleaning that is required plus the cost of any materials or equipment that have to be used.
+8.1 The Hall Board will ensure that the Hall is in a clean and tidy condition prior to a period of hire.
+Hirers should ensure that the Hall is left in a clean and tidy condition after their use including the removal of any rubbish that cannot be contained in the receptacles outside the Hall.
+Any additional cleaning, which the Hall Board has to arrange as a result of the premises not being left clean and tidy, will be charged to the Hirer, plus the cost of any materials or equipment that have to be used.
+If the cleaning needs to be done by a professional cleaning company, the charges will be passed on to the Hirer.

-9.1 In the event of an emergency, hirers should notify the emergency services immediately and contact a member of the Hall Committee as soon as possible.
+9.1 In the event of an emergency, hirers should notify the emergency services immediately and contact a member of the Hall Board as soon as possible.

 10. Health and safety